TSakamoto-evo/plasticity/readme.txt

 C++ scripts for simulations of Wright-Fisher model that was used to generate Figures 3 and 4 are provided.
 In folder "simulation", script for simulation is present.
 Other codes were used for visualization.
-The file "detect_basin.cpp" is used to find basin boundary from simulation output (specifying time in main function).
+The file "detect_basin.cpp" is used to find basin boundary from simulation output (please specify time in main function).

 3. Folder "visualize_full_model"